simonmichael/hledger/doc/SPEC-holdings.md

   it is titled "Unit cost" when `--lots` is in effect).
   (Alternatives considered for aggregated Date/Age: oldest lot's date/age, a date range, quantity-weighted average age.)
-- Age is shown in days, eg `75d`.
-(Could later be humanised, eg `2m14d` or `1y3m`, and/or a long/short-term capital gains indicator could be added.)
+- Age is shown in days, or from one year in years with one decimal digit, eg `44d`, `1.1y`, approximating years as 365 days.
+(A long/short-term capital gains indicator could be added later.)
+The csv/json outputs keep age as a number of days.
+- Weight is each row's value as a percentage of the portfolio's total value; blank unless all displayed holdings are priced in one commodity.
+- Rgain sums each dispose posting's proceeds minus the cost basis of the disposed units, for the lots at or under the row's account.
+Fully disposed lots have no row of their own (eg with --lots), but their realised gains are included in the totals row, which computes Rgain and XIRR from the displayed rows' base accounts - consistent across display modes.
+Fully disposed accounts don't appear in the report at all, so neither do their realised gains.
+- XIRR solves for the annualised rate of return implied by the account's dated cashflows (acquisitions at transacted or basis cost, disposals at proceeds) plus its current value, like roi's IRR (using ridders, rate**(days/365.25)); it thus includes realised gains.
+Blank when unpriced, when cashflow commodities differ from the value commodity (eg under -X), or when unsolvable.
+  The final cashflow is the displayed Value, treated as received at the report date (even if `--value` priced it at a different date) - consistent with the Value and Gain columns.
 - Rows with no known market price show blank Price, Value and Gain, rather than pretending the gain is zero.
 - Amounts are displayed normalised to their commodity's display precision by default (unlike lot names, which can show more precision);
   `--round` can select another rounding strategy (default: hard).
-- The totals row shows only the commodity-independent columns:
+- The totals row (shown unless -N) shows only the commodity-independent
-  Cost, Value, Gain.
+  columns: Cost, Value, Weight (100%), Gain, Rgain, XIRR.
-- Possible future columns: portfolio weight %, realised gain, XIRR.
+- Possible future columns: a long/short-term capital gains indicator.

 ## Valuation

-- The report date is the report end date (today by default, or set with `-e`).
 - Prices are market prices at the report date, from P directives, and from transaction costs with `--infer-market-prices`, looked up with the standard price oracle.
 Each holding is valued in its cost commodity when possible